Only the Chosen May Wield

 - The White Wand can only be used by Timmy Turner, The Chosen One, in The Fairly Oddparents.

-- In Sponge Bob Square Pants, the titular character was able to pull the golden spatula (when no others can) out of the ancient grease in a museum.
-King Neptune shows up and challenges Spongebob in a patty-cooking competition.
-He will make Spongebob a god if he wins.
+- In Sponge Bob Square Pants, the titular character was able to pull the golden spatula out of the ancient grease in a museum (when no others can).
+King Neptune shows up and challenges Spongebob in a patty-cooking competition, promising Spongebob godhood should he win.

 - In the Arthur episode The Return of the King, the title character was able to pull the sword out of the stone following his class' competition defeat by another class taught by Mr. Ratburn's former teacher.

-- In King Arthur And The Knights Of Justice, each Key of Truth can only be touched by the knight to whom it corresponds.
+- In King Arthur & the Knights of Justice, each Key of Truth can only be touched by the knight to whom it corresponds.
+The tie-in Super Nintendo game also has Arthur needing to prove he's worthy of wielding Excalibur.

 - An interesting subversion occurs on the Dilbert episode "The Takeover", with Dogbert becoming the new CEO after drawing a golf club from a bag.
 The episode is viewable here.